IV. Oak – Sky – Divine Nature

 Genus: Quercus – Family: Fagaceae

-Oak reminds us of our inner strength and integrity as we reconnect with our divine nature and spiritual beings.
+Oak reminds us of our inner strength and integrity as we reconnect with our divine nature.
 It is a time to revisit our roots so we can heal old wounds and stand strong in our truth.

 When the Bible was translated from Latin to German the original names of El, Elohim, Elon, Adonai, Yahweh etc. were reduced to a singular word –god.
 The word “god” was inspired by the Germanic words gheu, ghuto and gudan; meaning “to invoke the sound of the wind in the trees.”
 This occurred because the Germanic people worshipped trees as divine beings.
 They felt that the wind blowing through a tree’s branches was its “voice.”
 Around 725 CE a Christian monk named Boniface chopped down Thor’s Oak, a sacred tree of the Germanic Saxons, in hopes of converting them to Christianity.